 Can I bring my pet?

-A 25% deposit is required to confirm your booking.
-Means of payment for the deposit includes, cheque or bank transfer.
-The outstanding balance is to be paid prior to departure of charter.
-This can be paid in cash or credit card on the first day of the charter.
+A 30% deposit is required to confirm your booking.
+Means of payment for the deposit includes bank transfer only.
+The outstanding balance is to be paid 2 days prior to the commencement of charter by bank transfer only.

-Mostly we communicate from the owner to the customers by TXT.
-Although you are unlikely to require assistance, The Maple Leaf is fitted with a VHF marine radio, so you can contact Whangaroa coast guard on Channel 62.
+Mostly we communicate from the owner to the customers by Text.
+Although you are unlikely to require assistance, The Maple Leaf is fitted with a VHF marine radio, so you can contact Whangaroa Coast Guard on Channel 64.
 It is also advisable to take your mobile phone as an additional means of contact.
-The main way we keep in contact is by TXTing.
+The main way we keep in contact is by Texting.

 The Maple Leaf is insured providing you have met our conditions of charter and follow our instructions.
 Wilful or negligent damage is not covered, and you are responsible for damage caused by you or members of your group to other peoples' property.
 Check out the legal stuff here.

-The Maple Leaf is fitted with 12 volt D.C supply from a solar panel which suppplies lighting.
-As well, a low watt inverter supplies 240 volt current for laptops and mobile phones.
-130Watt maximum.
+The Maple Leaf is fitted with 12 volt D.C supply from a solar panel which supplies lighting.
+There are multiple USB charging ports on board.

 The houseboat is fitted with a hot shower and hand basin, heated by gas califont, and an eco-friendly Lectrasan marine toilet.
 Instructions are given on the simple management of this system.

-Yes.
-The town of Whangaroa offers the Marlin Hotel, the Whangaroa Big Gamefish Club and for basic supplies The Boyd Gallery store.
-At Totara North is the Gumstore Bar and Grill.
-For access to all, you will have to anchor your houseboat and visit the restaurants in your dinghy.
+Not currently.
+The town of Whangaroa offers the Whangaroa Big Gamefish Club and meals may be available there in evenings over the summer months.
+At Totara North the Gumstore Bar and Grill serves meals.
+It is a good idea to contact to check opening hours.
+For access to shore you will have to anchor the houseboat and use the dinghy available with the Maple Leaf.